shuki25/edscc/README.md

 2. Configure `APP_SECRET` to a new value, as it is necessary to protect the user session data from XSS attacks. `APP_ENV` takes two possible modes, `dev` or `prod` for development or production mode respectively. `prod` is recommended if you will not be updating the code base frequently.
 3. `DATABASE_URL` is your database server connection settings.
 4. `MAILER_URL` will be your local sendmail server or use gmail as your mail transporter but that requires extra configurations on Google's end. `MAILER_FROM` is the from e-mail address.
+5. `APP_REMOTE_ADDR` is the server environment variable for remote IP of the user.
+If your server setup uses load balancing or proxy, you will need to specify the environment variable to the real IP address.
+5. `IP2LOCATION_PATH` is the path to IP2Location database.
+Change the filename if different from default.
-5. Configure your apache2 settings for Symfony 4 framework.
+6. Configure your apache2 settings for Symfony 4 framework.
 The source has already included .htaccess for apache2.
 Refer to [Symfony 4 documentation](https://symfony.com/doc/current/setup/web_server_configuration.html) for the Apache2 or Nginx setup.
 See below for examples.
-6. Configure crontab to set up a cron job to execute log files import processing script in the background.
+7. Configure crontab to set up a cron job to execute log files import processing script in the background.

 ```
 $ crontab -e